 In cases where the sample has low amounts of virus, rapid antigen tests may be unable to detect a COVID infection and give a false-negative result.
 Multiple studies, including guidance by the CDC, concur that the sensitivity of rapid antigen tests are significantly lower than RT-qPCR8.
 One study found that rapid antigen tests detected between 11.1% – 45.7% of RT-qPCR-positive samples from COVID-19 patients.
 Due to the lower sensitivity of antigen tests, the FDA10 and CDC11 recommend confirming negative results with a RT-qPCR test.

 Due to the minimally invasive and painless nature of saliva collection, saliva is more conducive for routine surveillance testing.
 Saliva is self-collected and eliminates the need to train specialized healthcare personnel on the collection process, making it easy to collect saliva on a regular basis.
 Studies have also found that saliva is as sensitive, if not more sensitive, than nasopharyngeal swabs in detecting COVID-19.
 In addition, the complicated sampling procedure of nasopharyngeal swabbing increases the risk of variable and unreliable results.

 If infection is detected within a pooled group we advise that the following actions are taken:

 The law says employers must make sure there’s an adequate supply of fresh air in the workplace.
 There are two ways of maximising the level of fresh air in a workspace, either by natural and / or mechanical ventilation.
-Ventilation control measures play an essential role in reducing transmission as part of making your workplace COVID-secure.
+Ventilation control measures play an essential role in reducing future virus transmission and reassuring staff.